szstonelee/gointernal/slice.md

 Why?

-Because in f(), the _ptr in s is changed to a totally new array which is created by make().
+Because in f(), the _ptr in s is pointed to another array, a totally new array, which is created by make().

 After make(), s->_ptr in f() is different from b->_ptr, so the backed arrays are different.